Thursday, September 30, 2021

 Now, I haven't watched an episode of this.
 I am a huge football fan, but I got through, like five minutes of this show and turned it off.
 It's not done by Husney & Eisener; they have nothing to do with this show at all, basically Vice got some other documentary filmmakers and they had them basically replicate their similar approach to the material, expect with football instead of wrestling.
 It might be entertaining outside of that context but I couldn't really care.
 There's a lot of sports documentaries out there most of them are better then this....
 I mean, there are dark stories that have happened in, around and related to American football, and I might try one or two of these again later, but it's pretty clear just how much they're filing off the serial numbers of their own program in order to just create extra material to fill in the spaces between when they're airing this.

 That said, I didn't entirely complain, 'cause, yeah, I've seen this before, all the time.
 You don't think documentary series have spinoffs, but they do, even great ones.
-Which came "American Experience" or "American Masters"?
+Which came first "American Experience" or "American Masters"?
 They've both been apart of PBS for thirty+ years now, it doesn't really matter.
 And even if they're not connected, like they're the same network, they produce and air documentaries, they both have "American" in the title, one obviously influenced the other.
 And it's a compelling title, "Dark Side of..." and you know what, football, wrestling, it's sports related.
 It's an obvious cash grab ripoff, but you could do worst.
 I got the move, especially for a channel that's a bit limited in their programming and has to rerun reality episodes of "Shipping Wars" to kill time during the day, then yeah, okay, I get one attempt at a spinoff, to see if it capture, even half the audience.
 And football's more popular then wrestling, so it's a good choice.

 Then I saw on their Youtube channel, Vice uploaded an episode of..., "Dark Side of the '90s"